Pride Parade

 Frequently Asked Questions

-Sunday, June 29th, 2025.
-The 54th annual Chicago Pride Parade begins at 11 a.m. from Sheridan and Broadway, continues south along Broadway, then Halsted, east along Belmont to Broadway, then south to Diversey.
+The Chicago Pride Parade steps off at 11 a.m. from Sheridan and Broadway, continues south along Broadway, then Halsted, east along Belmont to Broadway, then south to Diversey.
 (See Map Below)

 The busiest section for parade viewing is along the Northalsted entertainment corridor (Halsted between Belmont and Addison).
-If you want a spot up close, you’ll want to get there early.
-If you don’t, you might not have the best view of the parade itself, but you’ll be surrounded by energetic revelers.
+Arrive early if you want a spot up close.

 Spectator Crossover Locations